-The first challenge is to ensure that that the simulated $q$ and $\mathcal{D}_0$ are both realistic and representative.
+\paragraph{Safety Function $q$ and Initial Data $\mathcal{D}_{0}$} The first challenge is to ensure that the simulated $q$ and $\mathcal{D}_0$ are both realistic and representative.
 In safe exploration problems~\citep{sui15safeopt,ZimmerNEURIPS2018_b197ffde,alessandro2022safe}, the initial data are usually provided by a domain expert at the centric area of a safe set and the algorithms gradually explore towards the safe set border.
 Following this principle, our generative algorithm samples initial data $\mathcal{D}_0$ in a pre-defined safe set, and we assume w.l.o.g. that the safe set lies at the center of $\mathcal{X}$, denoted by $\mathcal{C} \subseteq \mathcal{X}$.
 This approach ensures that $\mathcal{D}_0$ closely resembles the initial datasets encountered in the deployment stage.

 For this, we construct a GP prior $q \sim \mathcal{GP}_{\theta_{q}}(\mu_{q}, k_{q})$ to increase the likelihood of a safe initial dataset $\mathcal{D}_{0}$.
 Specifically, we design a prior mean $\mu_q$ that ensures safety around the center, e.g. $\mathcal{C}=[0.4, 0.6]^D$ for $\mathcal{X}=[0,1]^D$.
 As a result, $q(\mathcal{C})$ may likely have a safe region to initiate a safe AL simulation, while still allowing for a diverse set of safety functions by introducing variability within the GP.
 In~\cref{appendix-training_samplers}, we provide the exact expression for our mean function $\mu_q$, which is designed to allow for a safe set of varying shape and size, while maintaining consistency with the deployment problem's normalization assumptions.
-Examples of $q$ are illustrated in Appendix~\cref{figureS-q_examples}.
+Examples of $q$ are illustrated in~\cref{figureS-q_examples}.

-When we sample the initial dataset $\mathcal{D}_{0}$ in \cref{alg-initial_sample}, we aim to sample safe data from $\mathcal{C}$, but once a maximum number of iteration is reached, the training algorithm proceeds regardless of whether the sampled points are safe or not.
+When we sample the initial dataset $\mathcal{D}_{0}$ in \cref{alg-initial_sample}, we sample safe data from $\mathcal{C}$, but once a maximum number of iteration is reached, the training algorithm proceeds regardless of whether all sampled points are safe.